temporalio/documentation/docs/java-versioning.md

 ```

 The Id that is passed to the `getVersion` call identifies the change.
 Each change is expected to have its own Id.
 But if
-a change spawns multiple places in the workflow code and the new code should be either executed in all of them or
+a change spawns multiple places in the Workflow code and the new code should be either executed in all of them or
 in none of them, then they have to share the Id.